 About the Event

-The IMarEST Annual Conference 2020 will this year be held as a flexible two-week virtual event.
+The IMarEST Annual Conference 2020 was held as a flexible two-week virtual event.

-Although the change to a virtual format was made primarily in response to Covid-19, it will allow international members who ordinarily would be unable to travel to London and attend in person to fully take part in proceedings and bring a global voice to the event.
+Although the change to a virtual format was made primarily in response to Covid-19, it allowed international members who ordinarily would be unable to travel to London and attend in person to fully take part in proceedings and bring a global voice to the event.

-To maximise interaction and engagement, IMarEST encourage all delegates to download their new event app, which will help you keep track of what’s happening when, take part in live polls, access supporting content and network with other participants and sponsors.
+To maximise interaction and engagement, IMarEST encouraged all delegates to download their new event app, which will help them keep track of what’s happening when, take part in live polls, access supporting content and network with other participants and sponsors.